deployEMDS/technical-documentation/tests/participant_onboarding/evaluation/proof_of_identity/test_1_2_2_1/result_simpl.md

 ### Results
 #### Assessment
-The participant within SIMPL is not identified by a Verifiable Credential, and the authentication authorization flow does not follow the typical VC process.
+The participant within [Simpl-Open](https://code.europa.eu/simpl/simpl-open) is not identified by a Verifiable Credential, and the authentication authorization flow does not follow the typical VC process.

 However, as detailed in the [test_1_2_1_1](../../self-assessment/test_1_2_1_1/result_simpl.md), the authority can establish onboarding procedures for each participant role and may require a specific type of European/National identity in Verifiable Credential format for the onboarding process.

-To validate that VC, SIMPL requires a manual or additional extension, as the current onboarding process is with manual approval by the authority (Notary).
+To validate that verifiable credential, [Simpl-Open](https://code.europa.eu/simpl/simpl-open) requires a manual approval or additional extension, the current onboarding process is with manual approval by the authority (Notary).

 #### Measured results